 In an effort to expand the reach of the Farmer to Farmer program in improving the economic status and wellbeing of individuals and communities living in the countries we serve, we are providing agriculturally related training materials and other capacity strengthening resources that can be used by both volunteers preparing for future assignments and Host Country Organizations that want access to the information for their constituents.
 Many of these resources were co-developed by CRS and volunteers on past assignments.

 Please begin your search for resources by clicking on the topics below.
-Should you need additional assistant, contact the Farmer to Farmer Librarian, Adamaah Grayse, at email@example.com .
-You can find additional information regarding the Farmer to Farmer program at http://farmertofarmer.crs.org/.
+You can find additional information at the Farmer to Farmer Digital Library.

 About Farmer to Farmer

 CRS’ Farmer to Farmer Program has implemented a new five-year program to promote sustainable economic growth, food security and agricultural development in Kenya, Uganda, Ethiopia and Tanzania.
 CRS’ Farmer-to-Farmer program sends U.S. volunteers with agricultural expertise to share skills and help build capacity for African farmers through short-term training and technical assistance projects.

 Volunteer technical assistance from U.S. farmers, educators, agribusinesses, cooperatives, and universities helps developing countries improve productivity, access new markets, and conserve environmental and natural resources.